Yorkshire Terrier Lifespan: How Long Do They Live?

 Yorkshire Terrier Life Expectancy

 Several factors influence an individual Yorkshire Terrier's lifespan, including genetics, diet, exercise, veterinary care, and overall lifestyle.
-Dogs from health-tested parents who receive consistent preventive care tend to live the longest, healthiest lives.
+Dogs from health-tested parents who receive consistent preventive care tend to live the longest.

 Lifespan Range Visualization